yonaka15/github-mcp-server/README.md

 ### Configuration

-See [Remote Server Documentation](docs/remote-server.md) on how to pass configuration settings to the remote GitHub MCP Server.
+See [Remote Server Documentation](docs/remote-server.md) on how to pass additional configuration settings to the remote GitHub MCP Server.

 ---